andresnowak/Fast_linear_algebra/dot_product/gpu.md

 6. A register file is per compute unit (not per thread)
    1. So for example if each thread has 256 registers and there are 32 lanes (threads) and they are of 4 bytes the registers (float32) then we have 256 x 32 x 4 = 32kb
       1. if our threadgroup surpasses this then the registers could spill into global memory
+7. FP32 pipes can run two FP16 operations by doing "emulation" or also called "packed math"

 ### M1 pro
 [Apple gpu microarchitecture information](https://github.com/philipturner/metal-benchmarks)

+- Apple executes 32 threads in lock-step
+  -
+- Comparing to Cuda apple has SIMD not SIMT (as the threads can't diverge, so it is more difficult with threads that access scattered memory addresses)
 - The gpu here has 16 cores (A GPU core is analogous to a SM; streaming multiprocessor)
-- Each core has 128 scalar ALUs
+- Each core has 128 scalar ALUs (so we have 16 * 128 = 2048 alus)
 - Each ALU is grouped into 4 SIMD units where each SIMD units has 32 threads
   - So like every core has 4 schedulers, so every clock a scheduler can pick a warp and issue one instruction to the SIMD unit (well not SIMD exactly because the threads can work on data that is at random positions)
     - So each core can have 4 warps per cycle